kytvi2p/grid-updates/man/grid-updates.1.md

 DESCRIPTION
 ===========

-*grid-updates* is a script intended to help keep Tahoe-LAFS nodes' configurations up-to-date.
-It can retrieve updated lists of introducers as well as simple news updates.
+*grid-updates* is a shell script intended to help keep Tahoe-LAFS nodes' configurations up-to-date.
+It can retrieve lists of introducers as well as news feeds from the Tahoe grid.
+This is useful for any public grid that relies solely on volunteers.

 ACTIONS
 =======